 Students in the Written Communication concentration plan the thesis while enrolled in ENG 621, Research in the Practice and Theory of Writing, which generally is taken after completing at least fifteen hours of coursework in the program.

 Proposal: Once you’ve decided on a topic, and it’s been approved by your director, you’ll write a draft of your thesis proposal, to which your director and reader will respond.
-The proposal should include a statement of the problem, your objectives and approach, and a working bibliography.
-Your director typically will work with you through at least a few drafts of the proposal before approving it by signing the Thesis Proposal Approval form (in Appendix of the Graduate Student Handbook), which then should be passed along to your second reader and program coordinator to sign.
+The proposal should include a statement of the topic, your objectives and approach, and a working bibliography.
+Your director typically will work with you through at least a few drafts of the proposal before approving it by signing the Thesis Proposal Approval form, which then should be passed along to your second reader and program coordinator to sign.

 Registering for Your Thesis Credits: Once your thesis director, second reader and program coordinator have signed your Thesis Proposal, you will submit this document to the graduate coordinator.
 The graduate coordinator will arrange for you to register for thesis credits.
 Notice of the final approval of your proposal comes in the form of an email from a department secretary containing thesis course number which allows you to register for the credits.
 This can happen only after you have an approved contract.
 You can then use this number to register for ENGL 692.